 If you are a victim of a financial scam, we advise you to obtain legal advice and not to travel to Africa to seek restitution as there is a risk of physical assault from the perpetrators.

-Financial scams, sometimes involving fraudulent transactions for gold and/or antiquities are originating out of BF.
+Financial scams, sometimes involving fraudulent transactions for gold and/or antiquities are originating out of Burkina Faso.
 If you participate in these schemes you risk financial loss, or physical harm.